Conveyancing put simply is the transfer of land from one person to another. However the process can sometimes be lengthy and difficult.

 Our estimated fees are based on your transaction proceeding in a straight forward manner in accordance with normal conveyancing practice.
 If however, there are any unusual or difficult circumstances or requirements by you, we reserve the right to revise our estimated fees.
 If this proves necessary we will discuss matters fully with you before committing you to the additional expense.
 In most cases no additional fees arise.

-Should the transaction fail to proceed to completion for whatever reason, then our fees will be reduced in line with the actual amount.
+Should the transaction fail to proceed to completion for whatever reason, then our fees will be charged at up to 75% of the original estimate provided together with VAT and any disbursements.

 It’s difficult to predict how long a transaction will take as it depends on many factors.
 The national average for buying or selling a home normally takes 2 to 3 months though the process can take longer if you’re part of a chain.